Find Affordable College Courses

 • Pricing Manager

-There were about 218,300 jobs for Marketing Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 218,300 jobs in the United States for Marketing Manager.
 New jobs are being produced at a rate of 10.1% which is above the national average.
 The Bureau of Labor Statistics predicts 22,100 new jobs for Marketing Manager by 2026.
-The BLS estimates 21,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 21,300 job openings in this field each year.

 undefined